Uncooldevs/mc-server-interaction/README.md

     - Start and stop servers
     - Send commands
 - Retrieve player information
+- Interact with Worlds
+    - Copy worlds from one server to another
+    - Create and restore backups of worlds

 ## Roadmap

-- Interacting with worlds
-- Backup functions
+- Bukkit servers / easy plugin installation
 - ...

 ## Requirements